-The insurance industry uses quite a number of technical terms, usually for reasons of precise meaning, which are not necessarily easily understood by the layman.
-This section clarifies what the key words and phrases that you’ll find in insurance documents mean.
+Our industry uses a number of technical terms, usually for reasons of precise meaning, which are not necessarily easily understood by the layman.
+This section contains a glossary of insurance terms to clarify the meaning of the key words and phrases that you’ll find in insurance documents.

 VIS MAJOR (ACT OF GOD)

 Nugent v Smith (1876) “Natural causes directly and exclusively without human intervention and that could not have been prevented by any amount of foresight and pains and care reasonably to have been expected.”

 A document setting out agreed alterations to an insurance contract.
 (See also endorsement).

 A further premium payable by the insured as a result of policy amendment, that may have increased the risk or changed the policy conditions or sum insured.